stuycs-gh-classrooms/nxtm-p01-pd09-elf-council/README.md

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

+* Ball class - bounces off everything (starts at bottom center)
+* Brick class - dissapears when ball touches (boolean contact?) (exists in array)
+* Paddle class - can be moved side to side by player

 CLASS NAME0
 - Instance variables: